 Skin biopsy in mycosis fungoides.
 H&E, x 4 objective.

 Skin biopsy in mycosis fungoides; at higher power the infiltration of lymphocytes into the epidermis is apparent.
 H&E, x 40 objective.

 Skin biopsy in mycosis fungoides; several Pautrier's microabscesses are apparent.
 H&E, x 60 objective.

 By definition, circulating Sézary cells (Figures 17.4,17.5,17.6) are required for the diagnosis of SS.
 Suggested minimum diagnostic criteria of the International Society for Cutaneous Lymphomas are one of the following: an absolute Sézary cell count of at least 1 × 109/l, relevant immunophenotypic abnormalities (see below) or demonstration of a T-cell clone by molecular or cytogenetic studies .
 Sézary cells may be either small or large.
 Individual patients may have mainly small cells, mainly large cells or a mixture of both.
 Transformation from small cell disease to large cell disease can occur .
 Sézary cells are characterized by a deeply convoluted or cerebriform nucleus.
 In small cells the cytoplasm is scanty and the nucleus appears to have a grooved surface.
 Larger cells have more cytoplasm and nuclei may appear cerebriform or lobulated.
 In both variants, nuclei may be hyperchromatic and cytoplasmic vacuoles may encircle the nucleus (see Figures 17.5 and 17.6).
-The characteristic nuclear ...
+The characteristic nuclear form is most ...